Video on demand - consumer information

 - prohibited material" (which would be refused a classification by the BBFC) does not appear;

 Incitement to hatred:

-- VOD content must not contain any incitement to hatred based on race, sex, religion or nationality;
+- they do not contain any material likely to incite hatred based on race, sex, religion or nationality; and

-- VOD advertising must be readily recognisable and cannot contain any surreptitious advertising or use subliminal advertising techniques;
+- must be readily recognisable and cannot contain any surreptitious advertising or use subliminal advertising techniques;

-- VOD advertising must not encourage behaviour that is prejudicial to the health or safety of people; and
+- must not encourage behaviour that risks the health or safety of people; and

-- tobacco products, prescription-only medicines or medical treatments cannot be advertised on VOD services.
+- must not advertise tobacco products, prescription-only medicines or medical treatments.